Georgekemk/Educopter/README.md

 Special thanks to **Mohammad Hefny** for his contributions to the OBAL platform and for enabling Linux-based flight controller development.

+Also thanks go to **Oliver Vogt** for his supervision and guidance with this project.

 ---

 # License